IssaDia/store_assessment/README.md

 ## Why this choice?

-I chose to go with React and Redux because I did projects with these two technologies and I feeled it was the right tools for that challenge.
+I chose to go with React and Redux because I did projects with these two technologies and I felt it was the right tools for that challenge.

 ## Technical watch